DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

             <code>
                 identifier
             </code>
-            that doesn’t have a matching class or nib, it will return
+            that doesn't have a matching class or nib, it will return
             <code>
                 nil
             </code>